Modification of Orders

 Need Additional Assistance?
 Schedule a Consultation Today.

 At Krusch Law, PLLC, we offer efficient and cost-effective representation to new clients who need assistance with the modification of existing agreements or orders.
-Our law firm is exclusively dedicated to family law, and our lawyers have extensive knowledge in divorce litigation and mediation.
+Our law firm is exclusively dedicated to family law, and our lawyer has extensive knowledge in divorce litigation and mediation.
 We have seen and dealt with almost every type of family law conflict on behalf of our clients.

 If you need help with modifications of court orders or agreements, contact our Charlotte divorce attorney by calling (704) 343-8811 today!